Yashvi01111001/137315-YB/README.md

-# SMART FARMING: A Regression Model to Optimize Crop Selection for Kenya’s Staple Food Farmers.
+# SMART FARMING: A Machine Learning Mobile Application to Optimize Crop Selection for Farmers.

 ## Table of Contents